123wujing/NNUT/README.md

 This demo provides a preliminary demonstration of our NNUT experimental setup.
 It shows that the proposed NNUT prototype has been successfully implemented and that the cross-technology signal generation and reception experiments can be practically conducted.
 A more comprehensive demonstration video, including additional experimental scenarios and detailed performance comparisons, is currently under preparation.

 ## Hardware Platform
-Neural Modulation Host：NVIDIA Jetson Nano；
+Neural Modulation Host：NVIDIA Jetson Nano;
-RF Front-End： ADI ADALM-Pluto SDR ；
+RF Front-End： ADI ADALM-Pluto SDR ;
-ZigBee/BLE Receiver： TI CC2650 Evaluation Board
+ZigBee/BLE Receiver： TI CC2650 Evaluation Board.